13. Weaponsยถ

 The game graphics will sometimes show a gauss beam seemingly reflecting off a non-gauss reflectable entity.
 This does not contradict what we described here: what you see is purely a client side visual artefact, and no reflection actually occurred on the server side.
 You can check this by placing an NPC in the path of the apparent reflected beam, and observe that the reflected beam does not damage the NPC.

-to be the hit entity.
+Denote pentIgnore to be the hit entity.
 This causes the line trace in the next iteration to ignore this entity.
 The game now proceeds to the next iteration.

 On the other hand, if the hit entity is GR, then the beam behaviour is more complex.
-The game first sets the ignored entity pentIgnore
+The game first sets the ignored entity pentIgnore to null, which causes the subsequent line traces in this iteration to not ignore anything.
+Then, the game decides whether to reflect the beam.
+If

 On the other hand, if the beam cannot reflect, which implies an angle of incidence of less than 60 degrees, then the subsequent beam behaviour is the most complex.
 The game first checks if the beam has reached this point in the previous iterations.
 If so, the iterations will simply stop.
 Otherwise, now that the beam has just reached this point in the code, that check will fail for subsequent iterations.
 In addition, if this gauss beam is fired from the primary mode, then the game will also stop the iterations.

 13.3.2.
-Simple gauss boost¶
+Simple gauss boostยถ

 One of the simplest tricks for the gauss weapon is simple gauss boosting.
 Namely, speed boosting from the recoil of firing the secondary attack.
 The simple gauss boost remains one of the most versatile boosting methods in Half-Life, and is used to great effects in a typical Half-Life speedrun.
 Unfortunately, the gauss being an endgame weapon is manifested by the fact that its ammo supply is relatively constrained.
 Good ammo planning must be done to maximise the effectiveness of this weapon.